astorDev/backi/postgres/for-update-article/index.md

  Unlocked rows count: 1000
  Unlocked rows count: 1000
 ```

+And what if we dispose just the transaction:

 ```csharp
 var db = Db.Create(useLogger: false);
 await using var tx = db.Database.BeginTransaction();
 ```

+As you might expect that will work as well:

 ```text
  Starting Lock Hundred
  Unlocked rows count: 1000